 June 29, 2009 - Souter’s last day on the Supreme Court.

-January 2010 - Begins hearing cases by designation for the First U.S. Circuit Court of Appeals in Boston.
+January 2010 - Begins hearing cases by designation for the US Circuit Court of Appeals, First Circuit, in Boston.